EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/05-Provision-And-Deploy.md

             - Select the Azure region into which resources should be deployed using the up and down arrow keys.
             - Select the Azure region into which Azure OpenAI models should be deployed using the up and down arrow keys.
         - **Enter a value for the `resourceGroupName`**: Enter `rg-dev`, or a similar name.

+    !!! info "Pre-deployment Validation Checks"

+        Before the `azd` workflow proceeds, checks are performed in the selected region and recommendations are generated on failure for following cases to ensure that the deployment is successful:

+        - Azure Flexible Server for PostgreSQL SKU
+        - Azure Container Apps quota
+        - azd env name

 2. **Input your choice for the Azure Container Apps deployment**: Enter `no` to skip Azure Container Apps deployment and press enter.